Cogmasters/concord/README.md

 - easy to reason about the code: we use the most native data structures, the simplest algorithms, and intuitive interfaces.

-- easy to use for the end users: asynchrous programming model is hard to reasonable.
-  Our lib uses multi-threading and synchronous IO to support concurrency.
+- easy to use for the end users: we use multi-threading and synchronous IO to support concurrency so you only need to focus on the business logic.
+We carefully craft the library to use computing resource super efficient so performance should never be an issue for you.

 - superior reliability